Met Gala: Of Wild Fashion and Viral Red Carpet Appearances | LatestLY

 Typically, the Met Gala guest list is kept under wraps right until the day of the event.

-But Indian media like Hindustan Times and social media have recently been abuzz with speculation that Bollywood legend, Shah Rukh Khan, may make his Met Gala debut this year, in an ensemble by renowned Indian couturier, Sabyasachi Mukherjee.
+But Indian media outlets such as the English-language daily Hindustan Times and social media have recently been abuzz with speculation that Bollywood legend, Shah Rukh Khan, may make his Met Gala debut this year, in an ensemble by renowned Indian couturier, Sabyasachi Mukherjee.

 The frenzy first stemmed from a post by widely followed fashion and pop culture-based account Diet Sabya that read: "National headlines.
 Threads in meltdown.
 Entertainment sites foaming at the mouth.
 Twitter frenzy et al. Time to shut it down lol.
 We at DietSabya can confirm: yes, that is indeed SRK — India's undisputed generational superstar — making his Met Gala debut in May 2025, wearing Sabyasachi (India's biggest luxury brand)."